 - Types of Materials Collected

 Publication in philosophy is almost entirely in books and serials.
 As a matter of policy, serials are collected only in online format.
-Biographies, and histories related to the study of philosophy are extensively collected.
-Now that online bibliographic and full text databases in philosophy are readily available, bibliographies are no longer collected.
+Biographies and histories related to the study of philosophy are also collected.
+Now that online bibliographic and full text databases in philosophy are readily available, print bibliographies are no longer collected.
 Online corpora of major philosophers are collected as a supplement to the standard print editions, a prime example of this being the InteLex Past Masters series.

 - Format of Materials Collected

 As a general rule, print monographs are not collected when we own the electronic edition.
-Exceptions to this rule include monographs authored by Dartmouth faculty or highly influential books in the discipline, especially those titles specifically requested by faculty.
+Exceptions to this rule include monographs authored by Dartmouth faculty or highly influential authored books in the discipline, especially those in areas of strong faculty interest.
 Serials are collected exclusively in electronic format whenever possible.
-Print backfiles of specific titles are deaccessioned when online access is deemed sufficient and long term access to the print and electronic editions is available through existing consortial partnerships.
+Print backfiles of specific titles are deaccessioned when online access is deemed sufficient and long term access to the print is available through existing consortial partnerships.
 Materials in microfilm, microfiche, and CD-ROM are no longer collected.